dlang-community/Pegged/pegged/docs/Using the Parse Tree.md

 Which is ready to be compiled by LaTeX.

-This is all there is to it:
+It's all there is to it:

 1) Write a grammar